pattytonyoneill/FamilyRecipes/TESTING.md

 ## User Stories testing:
 - _First time Visitor Goals_
+  - As a first time user of this site, I would like to be able to easily create a draft of a recipe.
+     - Note: this will be added at a later date.
   - As a first time user, I would like to be able to comment on recipes.
      - ![image](static/images/like_comment.jpg)
   - As a first time user, I would like to Like/Unlike the recipes.